 Previously during Davern’s tenure with NORC, he supported the Comparative Effectiveness Research Public Use Data Pilot Project as well as the National Institute of Child Health and Human Development National Children’s Study data linkage project.

-Prior to joining NORC, Davern served as research director of the State Health Access Data Assistance Center (SHADAC) at the University of Minnesota, where he designed, developed, and managed various health policy research projects for SHADAC staff.
+Before joining NORC, Davern led a multi-organization study across several federal agencies, including CMS and the Agency for Health Care Research and Quality.
+The objective of the study was to link survey and administrative data to enhance understanding of the strengths and limitations of both types of data for health policy research purposes., Davern also served as research director of the State Health Access Data Assistance Center (SHADAC) at the University of Minnesota, where he designed, developed, and managed various health policy research projects for SHADAC staff.
 In addition, he was an investigator working with the Minnesota Population Center's dissemination of U.S. Census (from 1850 to the present), International Census (more than 150 censuses from more than 50 countries), and National Health Interview Survey data through the IPUMS data extraction system.
 He was also the founding co-director of the U.S. Census Bureau Research Data Center (RDC) at the University of Minnesota.